-A Day at the Races in the eyes of Andrea Kelly
+A Day at the Races with Andrea Kelly

 At the races…